autonity/docs.autonity.org/concepts/staking/index.md

 Staking rewards are distributed to stake [delegations](/glossary/#delegation) that are actively backing consensus.
 That is, to the subset of validator nodes participating in the [consensus committee](/glossary/#consensus-committee).
 Stake delegators to committee member validators receive a share of those rewards in proportion _pro rata_ to their share of the stake bonded to the committee.

 Newton inflation rewards are distributed to [participating](/glossary/#participation-rate) stake active in the consensus committee at the end of each epoch by the Newton [inflation mechanism](/glossary/#inflation-mechanism).
-The newton inflation reward is [automatically bonded](/glossary/#autobond) by the protocol to the validator nodes where [participating](/glossary/#participation-rate) Newton is staked.
+The Newton inflation reward is [automatically bonded](/glossary/#autobond) by the protocol to the validator nodes where [participating](/glossary/#participation-rate) Newton is staked.
 Stake delegators receive a reward in proportion to the amount of Newton they have staked.

 ::: {.callout-note title="Note" collapse="false"}

-Note that in Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, validator [self-bonded](/glossary/#self-bonded) stake does _not_ result in minting of liquid newton.
+Note that in Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, validator [self-bonded](/glossary/#self-bonded) stake does _not_ result in minting of Liquid Newton.
 Validator revenue is derived from commission, block proposal, staking rewards on self-bonded stake, and accountability protocol rewards.
 See [validator economics](/concepts/validator/#validator-economics).

 :::